Ques 1: List the raw materials required for craft production in the Harappan civilization and discuss how these might have been obtained.

-There are indications of extraordinary uniformity of Harappan artefacts as evident in pottery seals weights and bricks.
-Notably bricks though obviously not produced in any single centre were of a uniform ratio throughout the region, from Jammu to Gujarat.
+There are indications of extraordinary uniformity of Harappan artifacts as evident in pottery seals weights and bricks.
+Notably, bricks though obviously not produced in any single centre were of a uniform ratio throughout the region, from Jammu to Gujarat.

-Roads, lanes and drains were also constructed and cleanliness was maintained under the overall supervision of the ruler.
-The ruler might have taken interest in economy of the state or city states.
+Roads, lanes, and drains were also constructed and cleanliness was maintained under the overall supervision of the ruler.
+The ruler might have taken interest in the economy of the state or city-states.
 He used to inspire the farmer to increase agricultural production.

 He used to motivate the craftsmen to promote different handicrafts.
 Internal as well as external trade was promoted by the ruler.
-He used to issue common acceptable coins or seals, weights and measurements.
-During the natural calamity such as flood earthquake, epidemic etc. the ruler used to provide grains and other eatables to the affected people.
+He used to issue common acceptable coins or seals, weights, and measurements.
+During natural calamities such as flood earthquakes, epidemics, etc. the ruler used to provide grains and other eatables to the affected people.

-He used to play active role to defend cities or state from foreign attack.
+He used to play an active role to defend cities or states from foreign attacks.

 Ques 8: How can you say that the Harappan culture was an urban one.

 Ans: We can say that the Harappan culture was an urban one, due to the following reasons:

 · The cities were well planned and thickly populated.